morpho-org/universal-rewards-distributor/README.md

 }
 ```

 - We recommend not including spaces or new lines when uploading to IPFS, to ensure a consistent method of uploading your JSON file.
+- We also recommend sorting the tree by the account address to ensure a consistent order.

 ## Owner Specifications